Proxmox-Cloud/pve_cloud/samples/README.md

 The `playbooks.sh` script contains all commands in the needed order, to boostrap and setup core cloud services:

 * Kea DHCP - Provide DHCP for your dedicated vlan your cloud machines will live in
-* Bind DNS - DynDNS with Kea for machines and K8S ingress dns
+* Bind DNS - DynDNS with Kea for machines and k8s ingress dns
-* Patroni Postgres - Central store for persistent configuration of the cloud, TLS Certificates, Terraform states, ...
+* Patroni Postgres - central store for persistent configuration of the cloud, TLS certificates, terraform states, ...
-* HAProxy - Central loadbalancer of a proxmox cluster inside a pve cloud.
-Has public and private floating ips aswell as routing based on service / kubernetes inventory file definitions
+* HAProxy - central loadbalancer of a proxmox cluster inside a pve cloud (if you have multiple proxmox clusters you can also deploy multiple proxies).
+Has public and private floating ips aswell as routing based on sni inspection with names defined in kubernetes inventory file definitions

 ## kubespray-cluster